Thrush (Oral Candidiasis)

 - Cracking at the outer edges of the lips (cheilosis)

 - Dry mouth

 - Feeling of food stuck in the throat

 - Bad breath

 In severe cases of thrush, the esophagus, leading down to the stomach, may also be involved.
 This will cause pain with swallowing.
-If you have a weakened immune system (HIV/AIDS, cancer, chemotherapy, etc.), the Candida fungus can spread to other parts of the body and cause a systemic infection.
-If you have signs or symptoms of thrush and you develop a fever, shaking or chills, or difficulty swallowing, contact your doctor immediately.
+If someone has a weakened immune system (HIV/AIDS, cancer, chemotherapy, etc.), the Candida fungus can spread to other parts of the body and cause a systemic infection.
+If a person has signs or symptoms of thrush and develops a fever, shaking or chills, or difficulty swallowing, contact a doctor immediately.